sightmachine/sightmachine-sdk/docs/commonly_used_data_types/run.md

 Average value during the run.

 #### count
-The amount of measurements during the run.
+The amount of records during the run.

 #### max
 The maxium value recorded during the run.